livingdocsIO/documentation/guides/media_library.md

 4. Metadata: `li-image` metadata properties (for a teaser image for example)

 #### designSettings
-In the [designSettings](/reference-docs/design.md), all the `namedCrops` need to be configured.
+In the [designSettings](/reference-docs/project-config/design.md) of the project config, all the `namedCrops` need to be configured.
 You can then use all or some of them in `mediaType`s and `doc-image` directives.

 ```js
 projectConfig.designSettings: {